MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 ### Organizational data

 Organizational data is a key requirement for Viva Insights and further advanced analysis.
-It can be used to enable joins with additional data sources (as sales data), and more granular person attribute analysis, to name a couple.
+The organizational data relates to attributes such as employee's title, manager, group, level, and so on.
+The data with these attributes is referred to as general required organizational data.
 General required organizational data is further described in [Viva Insights prepare organizational data](../insights/Use/organizational-data.md).

+It is essential that only such data (with the attributes mentioned above) is uploaded into Viva Insights for analysis.
+Only then, the analysis output can integrate with other data sources (for example, sales data and survey data) for advanced analysis.

-For an insight into advanced analysis, the following example can be uploaded into Viva Insights.
+For an insight into advanced analysis, the following schema can be used in the file that is uploaded into Viva Insights.

 |Attribute Name  |Attribute Description  |
 |---------|---------|